-In addition to the Mount Holyoke College Public Safety and Service department, our College has designated members of residential life, counseling services, health services, student programs and athletics, along with the dean of the college and the dean of students.
+In addition to the Mount Holyoke College Public Safety and Service department, our College has designated members of residential life, counseling services, health services, student programs and athletics, along with the dean of the college and the dean of students as Campus Security Authorities.
 The College also works in cooperation with the South Hadley Police Department and the Massachusetts State Police.
 All Campus Security Authorities have an invested interest in the collection of statistics from the academic year(s).
 All CSA's receive email notification requesting Clery data with a deadline.
 The officer for the department designated with the Clery process will then collect the data received, take into account data from the Public Safety and Service department and begin to combine the data for publication.
 All CSA's involved are provided time prior to publication to review the final statistics to ensure accuracy.
 Title IX coordinator collects data from confidential reports of sexual assault and rape and forwards those statistics to Public Safety and Service.
-Public Safety and Service reports crimes using the definitions as described in the National Incident-Based Reporting Program.
+Public Safety and Service reports statistical information to the Title IX coordinator to prevent counting incidents more than once.
+The Mount Holyoke Public Safety and Service reports crimes using the definitions as described in the National Incident-Based Reporting Program.
 The Mount Holyoke College Public Safety and Service department reviews all crimes for manifest evidence that the victim was intentionally selected because of the victim's added or perceived race, religion, sexual orientation, gender, gender identity, nation origin, ethnicity or disability.
 Statistics are reported for those reportable crimes that are also hate crimes.